Call of home led superintendent to resign

 Though the call to return to her hometown was strong, Hairston alluded to the mounting pressure that superintendents across the country face as they weigh the risks and benefits of keeping children out of school.

-Among local parents, Hairston said, one-third wanted to return fulltime school, one-third wanted a hybrid model, and one-third wanted to be fully remote.
+Among local parents, Hairston said, one-third wanted to return full-time school, one-third wanted a hybrid model and one-third wanted to be fully remote.
 The local district has begun the hybrid model, with thousands of elementary-aged children returning to school buildings next month.
+But there are many detractors who say returning to school as COVID cases are rising is unsafe for children and teachers.

+Hairston was asked to respond to a tweet from Guilford County Superintendent Sharon Contreras.
+On Friday morning, Contreras linked to a story about Hairston's resignation and wrote: "This is such a loss for children.
+The toxic & hostile work environments that female superintendents endure in NC and across the US must be investigated & addressed.
+Silence = Complicity."

-"This prolonged change in our lives causes emotional reactions.
-It's prolonged.
+"This prolonged change in our lives causes emotional reactions," Hairston said at a news conference on Friday.
+"It's prolonged.
 It's not a weekend.
 It's not a hurricane.
 It's not flu season.
-And prolonged change causes stress," Hairston said at a press conference Friday.
-"Unfortunately across the nation, superintendents become the sponge if you will, the target for so many emotions... and we unfortunately smile sometimes, and say it's not about us, and it's often times about the position we represent.
+And prolonged change causes stress.
+Unfortunately across the nation, superintendents become the sponge if you will, the target for so many emotions... and we unfortunately smile sometimes, and say it's not about us, and it's often times about the position we represent.
 So I encourage people across the nation, across North Carolina to understand, it's tough on us, too."

-Hairston was responding to a question about a tweet from Guilford County Superintendent Sharon Conteras.
-On Friday morning, she linked to a story about Hairston's resignation and wrote: "This is such a loss for children.
-The toxic & hostile work environments that female superintendents endure in NC and across the US must be investigated & addressed.
-Silence = Complicity."

 The Danville job opened in June.
 It appealed to Hairston for several reasons.
 She's from the area, began her teaching career there, and her husband is on the Danville police force.
 Her parents also live in Danville.